Awni00/abstract_transformer/icml/oPuj.md

 **A1: Discussion & Experimental Comparison to Related Work on Relational Architectures (in main body of paper)**

-> Experimental analyses are often performed well but not necessarily contrasted to related methods – this has been deferred to the appendix, but might be better placed in the main paper for visibility and to provide the reader with appropriate context.
+> Experimental analyses are often performed well but not necessarily contrasted to related methods – this has been deferred to the appendix, but might be better placed in the main paper for visibility

-> The similarity to [22] is discussed in detail in the appendix, but should be indicated much earlier and in a clearer manner in Sections 2.2 and 2.3;
+> The similarity to [22] is discussed in detail in the appendix, but should be indicated much earlier

-We agree that the discussion of the relationship to the relevant literature is important and would be better placed in the main text.
-Taking your suggestion and making use of the additional page allowance, we will incorporate the following into the main paper:
+We agree that a more detailed discussion of related work in the main text would enhance clarity.
+Accordingly, we will use the additional page allowance to:
-- The experimental comparison to the relational architectures proposed in previous work [20,21,22], including the discussion and insights on inductive biases, which is currently deferred to Appendix C.
+- Integrate the experimental comparison to previous relational architectures [20,21,22], currently in Appendix C, into the main text.
-- Detailed discussion and experimental comparison on the relationship to Altabaa et al. [22], which is currently deferred to Appendix D.
+- Expand the discussion of Altabaa et al. [22], currently in Appendix D, to Sections 2.2 and 2.3.

 ---